pepe19000/NgxFormValidations/projects/ngx-form-validations/README.md

 *Note: Or without Angular Material*

-In case of mark input with #nfxFvFormControl then It will get a
+In case of mark input with #ngxFvFormControl then It will get a
 1. 'is-invalid' class if (Form is submitted or FormControl is dirty) and FormControl is not valid
 2. 'is-valid' class if (Form is submitted or FormControl is dirty) and FormControl is valid